MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-devify-a-project.md

 Congratulations, you're done.

-Run `az dev provision config` to create the Azure resources.
+Run `azd provision config` to create the Azure resources.

-Run `az dev deploy` to deploy the web app.
+Run `azd deploy` to deploy the web app.

-Run `az dev monitor --overview` and `az dev monitor --logs` to monitor your app.
+Run `azd monitor --overview` and `azd monitor --logs` to monitor your app.

 > [!NOTE]
 > `.azure` and `.venv` should be added to the `.gitignore` file

 ## Step 6 - Clean up

-Run `az dev infra delete` to remove all Azure resources.
+Run `azd infra delete` to remove all Azure resources.

 Your project is now Azure Dev enabled.